 About the poem

-‘Im Nin’alu’ was written by Rabbi Shalom Shabazi, of Yemen, in the 17th century.
+Rabbi Shalom Shabazi, of Yemen, wrote ‘Im Nin’alu’ in the 17th century.

-The poet praises God for the life-giving power expressed within His creation of the universe and reminds us to sanctify God and to look to Him and be “Clothed in the glory of His radiance”
+The poet praises God for the life-giving power expressed within His creation of the universe.
+It reminds us to sanctify God and to look to Him and be “Clothed in the glory of His radiance”

 About the author

 Rabbi Shalom Shabazi (1619 – approx. 1720) was a poet and scholar from the vicinity of Te’ez, Yemen.
-He is considered one of the greatest Jewish poets of all time and was revered, in his lifetime, by both Jews and Muslims.
+He is considered one of the greatest Jewish poets of all time.
+Both Jews and Muslims revered him in his lifetime.

-Rabbi Shabazi is said to have written nearly 15,000 poems on all topics in Judaism, of which only about 850 have survived.
+Scholars believe that Rabbi Shabazi wrote nearly 15,000 poems on all topics in Judaism, of which only about 850 have survived.
 He wrote in Hebrew, Aramaic, and Judeo-Arabic.
 In addition to his poetry, Shabazi also wrote a treatise on astrology and a kabbalistic commentary on the Torah.

-He witnessed the tragic expulsion of the Jews of Yemen to Mawza (Exile of Mawza, 1679) which resulted in death and the destruction of a significant percentage of the Jewish communities of Yemen.
-Following this, Rabbi Shabazi wrote a lamentation that likened the event to the destruction of the temple, but also wrote several poems that tried to give the remaining members of the community faith and hope.
+He witnessed the tragic expulsion of the Jews of Yemen to Mawza (Exile of Mawza, 1679).
+This expulsion resulted in death and the destruction of a significant percentage of the Jewish communities of Yemen.
+Following this, Rabbi Shabazi wrote a lamentation that likened the event to the destruction of the temple.
+But he also wrote several poems that tried to give the remaining members of the community faith and hope.
 He died in Te’ez and his grave has become a pilgrimage site as a result of his reputation.
 For more information about the Mawza expulsion, see our page on ‘The Jews of Yemen – History – Relations with their local Neighbors’